 Not just thinking outside the box but looking to reinvent the box.

 Our Engineering and Construction practice has strong international connections and experience in P3s and can leverage our advisory, industry and tax knowledge to help at every stage of a P3 project.

 If you are looking to bid on a Canadian P3 project, PwC's Tax Services practice can help you stay competitive by providing effective tax structuring for your bid as well as assist with the tax aspects of the financial modeling.
 Once your bid is successful, we can assist with the set up of the tax effective structure and operations that are required to handle the P3 project.
 In addition, PwC can help with other areas such as the development of tax effective repatriation strategies and executive compensation plans.

-On the public sector side, our Tax and Advisory Services practices can offer assistance in a number of key areas, including indirect tax (e.g. GST/HST, and provincial sales taxes) matters, tax review of bids, infrastructure and project finance advice, and performance management.
+On the public sector side, our Tax and Advisory Services practices can offer assistance in a number of key areas, including indirect tax (e.g. GST/HST, and provincial sales taxes) matters, tax review of bids, capital projects and infrastructure advice, and performance management.

 Whether you represent the private or public sector involved with P3 projects our PwC professionals have the knowledge, experience and creative solutions to assist you.